 If you are an employer wishing to hire one of our students as an intern, or one of our graduates as a drafter or designer, click here.

-Also, if you are a prospective student wishing to see a sample lecture presentation, here is an introductory lesson from our all new CAD210 course, "Principles of Consumer Design", click here.
+If you are a prospective student wishing to see a sample lecture presentation, here is an introductory lesson from our all new CAD210 course, "Principles of Consumer Design", click here.
 Enjoy!

 Finally, if you want to know what three forms of media I suggest for you to further your interest in design; Movie: "The Future by Design", TV: "The CBS Sunday Morning Show", and Book: "Do you matter?: How great design will make people love your company".